Planning to sell your property in Mexico? Understanding how capital gains tax in Mexico works is essential.

 - Other allowable expenses tied to the transaction

-Why Exchange Rates Matter
+Why Exchange Rates Matter in Capital Gains Tax

 I collaborate with trusted tax advisors and attorneys who specialize in real estate transactions in Mexico.
 They can help assess your unique tax exposure and apply the most favorable—yet compliant—strategy for your situation.